ansys/pyaedt/README.rst

 Remote Application Call
 ~~~~~~~~~~~~~~~~~~~~~~~

-On the server
+On a CPython Server

 .. code:: python

-    Launch Pyaedt remote server
+    Launch Pyaedt remote server on CPython

     from pyaedt.common_rpc import launch_server
-    # ansysem_path and non_graphical are needed only for Linux Ironpython Server
-    launch_server(ansysem_path="/path/to/ansys/executable/folder", non_graphical=True)
+    launch_server()

 On any windows client machine